 Is Plus500 Safe?

 Besides being listed on the London Stock Exchange, Plus500 holds multi-regulation across Europe and the Asia Pacific regions.
 In compliance with regulatory requirements, the company keeps clients’ funds in segregated bank accounts.
 Although, the broker doesn’t offer any additional insurance plan but is a registered member of the Financial Services Compensation Scheme.
-Under FSCS investors protection, clients may claim compensation for a shortfall of funds of up to £85,000 in case the company goes into liquidation.
+Under FSCS investors protection, clients 4.5may claim compensation for a shortfall of funds of up to £85,000 in case the company goes into liquidation.
 Plus500 also incorporates advanced web encryption models to safeguard clients’ financial data from any suspected intrusion.

 Offering of Investments